wuqianliang/ND013/behavioral cloning/writeup_template.md

 I finally randomly shuffled the data set and put 30% of the data into a validation set.

 I used this training data for training the model.
-The validation set loss seems lower by each epoch step which determine the model was successfully trained.
+The validation set loss seems lower by each epoch step which means the model was successfully trained.

 The ideal number of epochs when train initial model wae 4 enough because after training ,model has a good performence.
 When in finetune step the ideal number of epochs was 8 because the learning rate was set very slow (0.0001) which result a good mode parameters.